 This service district has the greatest proportion of households that are linguistically isolated (9.3%) compared to the County (4.2%) and other service districts.
 Vietnamese is the most widely spoken language among linguistically isolated people in this district (1,035), along with Chinese dialects (378) and Russian- with 356 households only speaking Russian.

 30.1% of the 60+ population in the Mid district live at or below 185% FPL, the greatest proportion of all service districts.
-Both the 18-59 with a disability and 60+ with a disability communities have populations that are nearly 7% greater than any other district.
+Both the 18-59 with a disability and 60+ with a disability have populations that are nearly 7% greater than any other district.